ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

 </div>

 ## Simulation in the Dynamic Environments
-- Holonomic robot: moves at a speed of 4m/s.
+- Robot: holonomic model with constant speed of 4m/s.
 - Dynamic obstacle: moves along a random heading for a random distance.
 - Scenario 1: 32m × 32m space populated with only dynamic obstacles.
 - Scenario 2: 66m × 38m space with a static obstacle layout and 10 dynamic obstacles.